dotnet/dotnet-monitor/documentation/authentication.md

 ### Authenticating with a Managed Identity

 `dotnet monitor` supports other applications calling its APIs using a [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/) when Azure AD is configured.
-You will need to have added an app role to `dotnet monitor`'s App Registration as described above and then assign it to the Managed Identity.
-This can be done using [New-AzureADServiceAppRoleAssignment](https://learn.microsoft.com/powershell/module/azuread/new-azureadserviceapproleassignment?view=azureadps-2.0).
-Note that you will need to [configure Azure AD in dotnet monitor](./configuration/azure-ad-authentication-configuration.md) with the app role information.
+You will need to have added an app role to `dotnet monitor`'s App Registration as described above and then assign it to the Managed Identity using either the [Azure CLI](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-assign-app-role-managed-identity-cli) or [PowerShell](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-assign-app-role-managed-identity-powershell).

 ### Authenticating with the Azure CLI